Anku5hk/Programmers_guide_to_Python/book.md

   **Note**: Explaining all time complexities would consume lots of space for this book, you can get more information about it [here](https://www.hackerearth.com/practice/basic-programming/complexity-analysis/time-and-space-complexity/tutorial/).
 * Similar to time complexity there is also space complexity, it is used to measure how the memory of a function increases with the size of input.

 ## <strong>2.
-Data Types </strong>
+Data Types</strong>
-Defines a particular kind/domain of data item, they define the type of data a variable holds.
+Data Types define a particular kind/domain of a data item.
+They define the type of data a variable is pointing to.
 They also define the operations allowed on that data type.
 Python doesn't require declaration of data types like in C/C++/Java (as we saw before variables are just pointers).
 Any variable can be assigned any data type/object, a string variable can be assigned *int* or *float* or any other object it doesn't matter.
 There is no *final* (used for declaring a constant variable) keyword for variables in Python like in Java.
 The constant variables in Python are defined inside another *.py* file in capital letters and then they are imported inside the current module to be used.
 #### Three types of Data Types in programming.
   1. **Primitive**: Are built-in or predefined data types in a programming language, Eg. *int*, *float*, double (n/a in Python), char (n/a in Python), bool etc.
   2. **Composite/Derived**: Are data types which are constructed using two/more data types, Eg. Array (*list* in Python), Record (*tuple* in Python), Union (*dict* in Python), Strings (*str* in Python), Functions, Pointers (n/a in Python), Structures (n/a in Python) etc.
-  3. **Abstract**: They define operations on objects using functions but without specifying the exact implementations of those functions (the underlying implementation can differ from languages but the working has to stay the same), Eg. Stack, Queue, Map, Tree, Graphs etc.
+  3. **Abstract**: They define operations on objects using functions but without specifying the exact implementations of those functions (the underlying implementation can differ from a programming language to another but the working has to stay the same), Eg. Stack, Queue, Map, Tree, Graphs etc.
 #### Mutable and Immutable types in Python.
   1. **Immutable**: Values cannot be altered/added/removed once created or are read-only types once created, Eg. *int*, *float*, *complex*, *bool*, *None*, *str*, *tuple*, *frozenset*.
   2. **Mutable**: Values can be altered/added/removed after creation, Eg. *list*, *dict*, *set*.